vivekschaurasia/Personalized-News-Assistant-RAG-based-/README.md

 # Personalized News Assistant (RAG-based)

+# Add Blog and edit the code soon

 ## Overview
 The Personalized News Assistant is an AI-driven application that leverages Retrieval-Augmented Generation (RAG) and NLP technologies to retrieve and summarize real-time news articles.
 It integrates multiple APIs to ensure that users receive personalized, up-to-date news based on their queries.
 The system is also equipped with a question-answering feature to clarify specific details from the articles, making it a versatile tool for staying informed.